shedock/shedock/README.md

 ## Inspiration

-I got inspired by [my own article]() which I wrote while writing a Dockerfile for [ugit (a shellscript based tool)]().
-I learned cool new stuff which I realized can be materialized into this tool.
+I got inspired by [my own article]() which I wrote while writing a Dockerfile for [ugit (a shellscript based tool)](https://github.com/Bhupesh-V/ugit).
+I learned cool new stuff which then I realized can be materialized into this tool.

-To run on Mac, you need to set the following environment variables:

 ## Building